michaelleerilee/NOGGIN/README.md

 interpolate low-level NASA remote sensing observations to arbitrary points or grids.

-Examples of ussage are available in the comments of Krige/noggin_krige.py.
+Examples of usage are available in the comments of Krige/noggin_krige.py.

 An example of how to run the code is provided in *run.sh*.